davidgf/design-patterns-in-ruby/adapter.md

 end
 ```

-Now we can use a `String` as if it were an open file (it only implements a small part of the `IO` interface, essentally what we need).
+Now we can use a `String` as if it were an open file (it only implements a small part of the `IO` interface, essentially what we need).

 ```ruby
 encrypter = Encrypter.new('XYZZY')